aws-samples/amazon-connect-cicd-workshop/README.md

 #### Create the AWS IAM Roles that will be used by the AWS CodePipelines
 1. Download [pipelineDeploymentRole.yml](pipelineDeploymentRole.yml).
 This can be run as an [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) if you are using [AWS Control Tower](https://aws.amazon.com/controltower/) or as a CloudFormation stack in each account.
 This only needs to be run once per account because it supports multiple regions.
     1. Enter a stack name (e.g., CICDConnectWorkshop01PipelineDeploymentRole)
-    1. Enter the Tooling [Account Number](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId) for the pToolingAcountId parameters
+    1. Enter the Tooling [Account Number](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId) for the pToolingAccountId parameters
     1. Check the "I acknowledge that AWS CloudFormation might create IAM resources with custom names."

 ### Fork this repository to your GitHub account